Overcoming overthinking and analysis paralysis

 In a time of change, difficulties are bound to arise.
-In the midst of all this uncertainty, even if we know how we want to move forward, there are then three main reasons why we can find ourselves stuck.
+And in the midst of all the uncertainty, even if we know how we want to move forward, there are then three main reasons why we can sometime find ourselves stuck.

-The first of these reasons is overthinking or analysis-paralysis.
+The first of these is overthinking or analysis-paralysis.

 Overthinking paralyses us with endlessly flipping back and forth between alternatives: wondering which is best or which is ‘right’.
-As a result, we never actually do anything.
+And as a result, we never actually do anything.

 The classic example of this comes from Shakespeare’s play Hamlet.
 Here it is very clear, very early on, that Hamlet’s uncle has murdered Hamlet’s father and married his mother.
-But instead of taking action to avenge the king, Hamlet overthinks it all.
+But instead of taking action to avenge the king, Hamlet overthinks it.

 “Is it nobler,” he wonders, “to suffer the slings and arrows of outrageous fortune?
 Or to take arms against a sea of troubles, and by opposing end them?”